aelatgt/three-web-layer/README.md

     rootLayer.update(alpha) // lerp value defaults to 1 if ommited

-    // update with a specified transition and recursion to update child layers rootLayer.update(alpha, WebLayer3D.TRANSITION_DEFAULT, true) // these are all default
+    // update with a specified transition and recursion to update child layers rootLayer.update(alpha, WebLayer3D.TRANSITION_DEFAULT, true) // recursion is true by default

-    // manually update layers
+    // manually transition each layer
-    const transitionFunction = (layer, alpha) => {
+    rootLayer.update(alpha, (layer, alpha) => {
         layer.transitionLayout(alpha) // transition to default content layout layer.transitionEntryExit(alpha) // transition entry/exit of layers
-    }
-    transitionFunction(rootLayer, alpha) // transition the rootLayer
-    rootLayer.traverseLayers(transitionFunction, alpha) // do the same for child layers
+    }) // do the same for child layers

     // more manual update (advanced use case) const transitionFunction = (layer, alpha) => {